-1 Introduction
+1 Introduction to RFID

-A typical RFID system consists of readers (sometimes called beacons), tags (sometimes called transponders), and back-end servers that receive and process the information that the readers collect from the tags [5] [15] [17] [19] [20] [25] [28] [38] [45] [47].
-There are three types of RFID tags: active, passive, and semi-passive.
+A typical RFID system consists of readers (sometimes called beacons), tags (sometimes called transponders), and back-end servers that receive and process the information that the readers collect from the tags [3] [11] [13] [15] [16] [22] [25] [31] [38] [40].
+There are three types of RFID tags: active, passive, and semipassive.
 Active tags have batteries on-board and can initiate transmission on their own.
-Passive and semi-passive tags rely on power from a reader to engage in communication.
-Semipassive tags have batteries on-board, but they are only used for on-board computations.
+Passive and semipassive tags rely on power from a reader to engage in communication.
+Semi-passive tags have batteries onboard, but they are only used for on-board computations.
+Low-frequency (125-135kHz) tags can be read up to 30 cm away, high-frequency (13.56MHz) tags can be read up 1 meter away, and ultra high-frequency tags (868-915 MHz) can be read up to 7 meter away.
+On the other hand, active tags can be read more than 100 meters away [34].
 There are two coupling mechanisms used by passive and semi-passive tags: inductive coupling and electromagnetic backscattering (or far-field propagation).
-In inductive coupling, the reader creates a magnetic field between itself and the tags, which in turn derive power from this magnetic field.
+In inductive coupling the reader creates a magnetic field between itself and the tags, which in turn derive power from this magnetic field.
 In far-field propagation, the reader sends a signal to a tag and the tag backscatters (i.e., reflects) a response back to the reader.

-In many applications tags are passive in order to extend their useful lifetime and to reduce the overall cost of an RFID system.
-The largest anticipated RFID deployment is the replacement of bar codes with RFID tags.
+In many applications tags are passive in order to extend their useful lifetime and reduce the overall cost of an RFID system.
+Tag cost is currently a major obstacle for widespread deployment of RFID technology, and thus economic considerations tend to drive RFID system design [11].
+Without suitable low-cost protocols for all of the functions of a tag, RFID technology may not be cost-justifiable for certain applications.
+Therefore, an important goal when designing RFID protocols is to ensure that they require the least amount of power and computational resources, while retaining their essential functionality.
+Some of the dominant applications that use RFID include supply chain management, inventory tracking, access control, library book checkout, cattle tracking, passport tagging, etc. The largest anticipated RFID deployment is the replacement of bar codes with RFID tags.
 For this deployment to be realized, the cost of an RFID tag must decrease substantially, into the low pennies range.
-Also, tag detection issues as well as privacy and security concerns need to be resolved in order to avoid commercial loses, and to preempt the boycotting of RFID technology by privacy advocacy groups [1] [2].
+Also, tag detection issues as well as privacy and security concerns need to be resolved in order to avoid commercial loses, as well as preempt the boycotting of RFID technology by privacy advocacy groups [1] [2].
 We expect the work described here to help hasten the realization of full-scale commercial deployments of RFID technology.